 - be valid; expired documents (bearing expiration dates that have passed) are not acceptable

-- bear your full name matching exactly (excluding accents and spaces) the name used to register
+- bear the test taker's full name matching exactly (excluding accents and spaces) the name used to register

-- bear a recent photograph that clearly matches you
+- bear a recent photograph that clearly matches the test taker

-- bear your signature (the name and signature on the ID document must match)
+- bear the test taker's signature (the name and signature on the ID document must match)

 - you are testing outside your country of citizenship